 Registration Fee Payment Deadline: April 30th, 2024

-The LEGEND conference aim at gathering the international community in
+The LEGEND conference aim at gathering the international community in machine learning for evolutionary genomics, in order to foster an exchange of ideas and a respectful scientific debate.

-Our objective is that anyone interested by these events can attend
+Our objective is that anyone interested by these events can attend them comfortably, and in particular without experiencing any form of harassement or discrimination (racist, sexist, homophobic, transphobic or ableist).

-behavior can get in touch with the organizers.
-All complaints will be
+Any witness or victim of such incidents or any other non-professional behavior can get in touch with the organizers.
+All complaints will be handled as confidentially as possible.

 Funding